tmg4321/SpringMVCSQLCRUD/README.md

-##ReadMe for CRUD Income Properties project
+##ReadMe for CRUD MVC SQL Income Properties project

 This project was conceived, designed and executed by Miles Grandin